rstudio/rsconnect/README.md

 An R package used for deploying applications to the [ShinyApps](http://shinyapps.io/) hosted service.

-ShinyApps is not yet generally available however if you are interested in alpha or beta testing the service you can sign up here: http://www.shinyapps.io/

 ## Installation

 To install directly from GitHub, run this: